qiime2/docs/source/tutorials/phylogeny.rst

      --i-tree iqt-nnisi-bootstrap-sbt-gtrig-tree.qza \
      --o-rooted-tree iqt-nnisi-bootstrap-sbt-gtrig-tree-rooted.qza

-.. tip:: iTOL viewing Reminder.
+.. tip:: **iTOL viewing Reminder**.
 We can view our tree and its associated alignment via `iTOL`_.
 All you need to do is upload the `iqt-nnisi-bootstrap-sbt-gtrig-tree-rooted.qza` tree file.
 Display the tree in `Normal` mode.
 Then drag and drop the `masked-aligned-rep-seqs.qza` file